Northern Leasing Systems Lawsuit

 The Court issued an Order and Judgment to stop these practices and grant the relief sought by the Attorney General.
 The Court's order, among other things:

 - bars Leasing Expenses Company, NLS Equipment Finance, and any other entity that is owned, operated, controlled or created by Schachter, Krieger, Mezei and Cohen from collecting on equipment finance leases, including by deducting money from any individual's bank account or entering into new leases with anyone.

 This means, among other things, that these companies should no longer be deducting money from your bank account on current leases or entering into new leases with you.

 The Court also granted the Attorney General's request that these parties be required to return money they collected as restitution to defrauded lessees, among other relief.
 The Attorney General anticipates further proceedings to determine the full extent of restitution that may be available to victims of this scheme.

-The respondents in this case have filed an appeal that is currently pending.
 Please check back here periodically for updates.